axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/introduction/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another step in this direction is the upgrade to a new UI theme.
 The latest trends and design patterns are ideally included in the fresh `Freya <https://www.primefaces.org/freya/>`_ theme by PrimeFaces.
-Moreover, the entire Axon Ivy Portal can now be used in Dark Mode.
+Moreover, the entire |ivy| Portal can now be used in Dark Mode.

 |dashboard-dark-mode|